Jason Carter (politician): Legislation

 In the Senate, Carter authored legislation to require the state budget to be presented in two parts: first, a separate education budget, and then a budget to fund the rest of state government.

 Carter also sponsored ethics reform legislation, including proposals to limit gifts from lobbyists to legislators, to create and fully fund an independent ethics commission, and to create a non-partisan redistricting commission.

 In 2012, he was awarded Common Cause's Democracy Award for his work on promoting ethics reform.

 In 2014, Carter voted for House Bill (H.B.)
-60, the Safe Carry Protection Act which opponents nicknamed the "guns everywhere" bill.
+60, the Safe Carry Protection Act, which opponents nicknamed the "guns everywhere" bill.
 The Safe Carry Protection Act which took effect on July 1, 2014, permits licensed gun owners to carry guns into many public and private places.
-The law is supported by the Georgia Baptist Convention which includes 3,600 Baptist churches in Georgia in favor of increased church autonomy, but is not supported by Catholic or Episcopalian church leaders.
+The law is supported by the Georgia Baptist Convention which includes 3,600 Baptist churches in Georgia in favor of increased church autonomy, but is not supported by Catholic or Episcopal church leaders.